tradovate/example-api-js/tutorial/Access/EX-0-Access-Start/README.md

 connect()
 ```

-And when we run that code, we'll get an error.
+When we run that code, we'll get an error.
 We should see `GET 400`, an error that basically means
 we've not made our request correctly and the server couldn't give us anything back.
 This actually
 makes perfect sense, because each endpoint has unique expectations - none of which we've accounted for.